Mount Werner: Mountain

 Mount Werner is 150 mi northwest of Denver.
 The mountain reaches a height of 10570 ft above sea level and has a base elevation of 6900 ft, for a vertical rise of 3670 ft.
 It has five peaks (from lowest to highest), Christie Peak, Thunderhead Peak, Sunshine Peak, Storm Peak, and Mount Werner.

 Formerly known as Storm Mountain, it was renamed in 1965 in honor of Buddy Werner, an Olympian from Steamboat Springs who was killed in an avalanche in Switzerland in April 1964.

 Mount Werner stands within the watershed of the Yampa River, which drains into the Green River, the Colorado River, and thence into the Gulf of California in Mexico.

 Steamboat Ski Resort

 The Steamboat Ski Resort operates on 3741 acre of the mountain.
-It is serviced by the Silver Bullet gondola lift and several chairlifts.
+It is serviced by two gondolas--the Steamboat Gondola and the newer Wild Blue Gondola--and several chairlifts.
 It regularly receives some of the highest levels of snow in Colorado.
 The most recent ten-year snowfall average was 334 in per year.
 Much of the mountain and the resort are contained within the Routt National Forest.

-It is the home mountain of world champion and Olympic bronze medalist snowboarder Arielle Gold.
+It is the home mountain of many Olympic ski and snowboard competitors, including Buddy Werner, first-ever U.S. men's Olympic alpine skiing medalists Billy Kidd and Jimmie Heuga, and world champion and Olympic bronze medalist snowboarder Arielle Gold.